Updated 2026-03-30

 Key Differences: Schwab vs Nationwide

 When comparing Schwab and Nationwide, consider their core strengths: Schwab excels with excellent customer service with 24/7 support, while Nationwide stands out for strong in 403(b) and 457 plans.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 Schwab's customer service rating is 4.7/5 compared to Nationwide's 4.0/5.
 For mobile experience, Schwab scores 4.5/5 while Nationwide scores 3.4/5.

 Which Provider is Right for You?